 |exists||The variable has a defined value.
 For example, Request Args exists if an argument is sent in the request’s query string.||-|

-In Behavior you add the behaviors you want to perform, if the rule’s conditions are met.
+In Behavior, you add the action commands you want to perform if the rule’s criteria are met.

 |Deny (403 Forbidden)||It closes the request with HTTP 403 Forbidden response.||-|